PacktPublishing/Practical-Deep-Learning-at-Scale-with-MLFlow/chapter02/README.md

 # Instructions for Chapter 2
-   0. install mlflow by running 'pip install mlflow' in your dl_model virtual environment from Chapter01.
-      If you just get started, then run the following to set up virtual environment and install:
+   0. Run the following to set up virtual environment and install:

       conda create -n dl_model python==3.8.10